DavidLievrouw/HttpMessageSigning/README.md

 #### Storage

 - [![Nuget](https://img.shields.io/nuget/v/Dalion.HttpMessageSigning?label=Dalion.HttpMessageSigning.Verification.MongoDb)](https://www.nuget.org/packages/Dalion.HttpMessageSigning.Verification.MongoDb/) [![Nuget](https://img.shields.io/nuget/dt/Dalion.HttpMessageSigning.Verification.MongoDb)](https://www.nuget.org/packages/Dalion.HttpMessageSigning.Verification.MongoDb/)
-<br/><sub>MongoDB-backed client and nonce store implementations, as an alternative to the default in-memory implementations.
+<br/><sub>MongoDB-backed client and nonce store implementations, as an alternative to the default in-memory ones.

 ## Basics
 When signing a request message, an _Authorization_ header is set in a http request.
 Using this header, the server can verify that it is sent by the known client, and that the content has not been tampered with.